 Among others, Herrmann created works for the Gewandhaus Leipzig, the armonia wind ensemble Leipzig, the Heidelberg Symphony Orchestra as well as the Heidelberg Philharmonic Orchestra.
 Besides, he got commissions from festivals like the Heidelberg Biennale for Contemporary Music, the SYLTARTFESTIVAL or the concert series for contemporary music “kontrapunkte“ in Speyer.
-Actually, Herrmann is writing an opera on Shakespeare’s “Hamlet“, which was commissioned by the Opera House in Dortmund to be premiered in February 2017.
-His compositions are published by Verlag Neue Musik Berlin and by Friedrich Hofmeister Musikverlag Leipzig.
+His opera “Hamlet - Sein oder Nichtsein“, which was commissioned by the Opera House in Dortmund, has been premiered in February 2017.
+Herrmann's compositions are published by Verlag Neue Musik Berlin and by Friedrich Hofmeister Musikverlag Leipzig.

 Awards include the composition prize of SAP AG and the city of Walldorf, the Gebrüder-Graun-Preis, the 1st prize in the composition competition of the University of Music in Mannheim, and the 2nd prize in the composition competition of the Goethe Institute Mannheim-Heidelberg.
 Scholarships have been awarded by the Wilhelm-Müller-Stiftung, the Händel Akademie Karlsruhe and the Yehudi Menuhin association “Live Music Now” (LMN).
 His poem “Andraitx – Pomegranate Flowers” for baritone, string quartet, double bass and piano was commended during the final of the international composition competition “Soli fan tutti” at Hessisches Staatstheater Darmstadt and released on CD afterwards.
 In 2010, Herrmann’s concept of a CD containing works by Salieri was nominated for a Grammy Award.